kubetalks/OpenShift-Commons-Lessons-Learned-Podman/README.md

 Moreover, we will take a look at best practices for building images that can easily be integrated into a CI/CD Pipeline and vulnerability scanning with Clair, thus replacing previous build tools in workflows.

+### Use cases:

-Understand the impact of SELinux, namespaces and cgroups.
+- Understand the impact of SELinux, namespaces and cgroups.
-Move from docker-compose to Podman pods.
+- Move from docker-compose to Podman pods.
-Build container images for OpenShift Container Platform.
+- Build container images for OpenShift Container Platform.
-Develop and test Ansible Playbooks / Roles with Podman.
+- Develop and test Ansible Playbooks / Roles with Podman.

 Speakers
 ---------

 ### Mihai CRIVETI

 Mihai builds containers for fun and profit, sometimes in the cloud, sometimes in his home datacenter, when the weather is cold.
-He's also the CTO and Senior Technical Staff Member for Cloud Native and Red Hat Solutions at IBM, where he builds multi-cloud solutions based on Red Hat OpenShift.
+He's also a Red Hat Certified Architect and the CTO and Senior Technical Staff Member for Cloud Native and Red Hat Solutions at IBM, where he builds multi-cloud solutions based on Red Hat OpenShift.

 ### Elif MOSESSOHN-SAMEDIN